|

 Great America all the way to Tasman Drive.

 This is a view looking south along the trail.
 The tall buildings at the Intel campus are on the left.
 The rides at Great America can be seen to the west of the trail.
 Ahead on the right are the twin Hetch Hetchy pipelines.
 The huge pipelines carrying water from Yosemite's Hetch Hetchy reservoir emerge from underground, cross over the creek, and disappear underground again.
 This is a view looking south at the Hetch Hetchy pipelines and the trail.
-Looking north, to the left is the
+Looking north, to the

 parking lot for Great America.
 Ahead is the bridge leading to the